AB-1387

 Key Takeaways

-• Authorizes counties to create mental health teams to support incarcerated individuals with mental illness.
+• Authorizes counties to create behavioral health teams to support mentally ill individuals in county jails.

-• Requires counties to develop and publish detailed protocols for protecting shared confidential information.
+• Requires counties to develop and publish detailed protocols for protecting confidential information.

-• Mandates team members follow strict privacy rules with penalties for unauthorized disclosure.
+• Mandates team members to follow strict privacy rules with penalties for unauthorized disclosures.

 Get Involved